 Secure it on the faucet spout with a rubber band, leave it in place for a few hours, and then use the rag to wipe off the build-up.
 Your faucet should be back to its sparkling and shiny state.

-Tip: Before using the CLR, read the label to be sure it’s compatible with your faucet material.
+Tip: Before using the CLR, read the care label to be sure it’s compatible with your faucet material.
 It’s advisable to spot test before trying out this calcium build-up stain removal hack.

 11. Painless Way To Removal Urine Stains Mattresses